Discovering Chinese Pro

 Informed by the research findings and the product goal, our CEO and I developed four design principles, which served as the underlying ethos of the product and a guideline to how it looks, feels, and behaves.

 Powerful tools to reduce teachers’ workloads

-What: Provide comprehensive student learning information
+What: Provide comprehensive student performance information

 1. Incomplete Complete set of exercises

 I expanded the three exercises from Review Session to 15 exercises from both Review and Practice Sessions.
 It covers almost all the exercises from the workbook.

 Acronyms were used to signify exercise types.
 For example, L stands for Listening, S stands for Speaking, etc.

 I added students' assignment data to this progress tracking system, which was originally not shown on the homepage.
 Together with the self-practice data, the platform provides sufficient information for teachers to track students' performances.